srysis/my_web_page_react/README.md

 + [Replicas of templates](https://github.com/srysis/template_websites)
 + [JSON editor](https://github.com/srysis/json_editor)

-There is also a source code for the old version of my personal web-page.
+There is also a source code for the old version of this web-page.
-Functionally it's the same, as the one saved on this repo with the exception being that it was written in HTML, CSS, and pure JS.
+It's design is rather outdated and primitive.
 It can be found [here](https://github.com/srysis/my_web_page).
 Keep in mind that it's not being updated anymore.

-## Things to keep in mind

-+ Responsiveness can behave a bit weird, since I don't have that many devices to test my pages on;
-+ I am still learning, so expect other unmentioned problems.